Railway system in Tuscany

 The railway connections

 If you come from nordern Europe, in some cases you would have to change train in Milan or Turin.
-If you travel from France you would get down in Genova (there is also a direct connection "EuroNight Artesia" Paris-Florence).
-Munich Central Station (München Hauptbahnhof) is directly connected to Firenze Santa Maria Novella.
 From Eastern Europe, the exchange stations are usually the Venice ones.

 Trenitalia